fabianatc/purchase-challenge/README.md

 ### 1: Store a Purchase Transaction

-The application must be able to accept and store a purchase transaction with the following fields:
+The application was designed accept and store a purchase transactions with the following fields:

 - **Description**: A description of the purchase, not exceeding 50 characters.
 - **Transaction Date**: The date of the transaction in a valid date format.